Seven Days in the Scottish Highlands: Whisky, Castles, and Horizontal Rain

 The drive from Edinburgh to Glen Coe takes about 3 hours via the A82.
 The landscape shifts gradually — rolling farmland becomes moorland becomes mountains, and by the time you enter Glen Coe, you're driving through something that looks like Earth's rough draft.
 If you're exploring the region, London is the most common starting point for UK trips.

-Glen Coe is Scotland's most dramatic valley.
-A U-shaped glacial glen surrounded by towering mountains, permanently clouded in mist, and haunted by the 1692 Massacre when government soldiers slaughtered members of Clan MacDonald in their sleep.
-The Glen Coe Visitor Centre (NTS, free entry) tells the story without sentimentality.
-If you're exploring the region, Reykjavik is similarly dramatic landscapes across the North Atlantic.
+Glen Coe is Scotland's most dramatic valley: a U-shaped glacial glen surrounded by towering mountains, permanently clouded in mist, and shadowed by the 1692 massacre of Clan MacDonald.
+The Glen Coe Visitor Centre (NTS, free entry) tells that history plainly and without sentimentality, then sends you back out to the scenery.
+If you're exploring the region, Reykjavik offers similarly dramatic landscapes across the North Atlantic.

-I pulled over four times in 10 minutes just to stare.
+You'll pull over more than once just to stare.
 The scale is difficult to process.
 Mountains rise on both sides like walls, waterfalls streak down the rock faces, and the road threads through the bottom of it all like a thread in a cathedral.
 If you're exploring the region, Bath is England's most rewarding historic city.

-Stayed at a B&B in Glencoe village.
-85 GBP for the night, breakfast included — porridge with cream and whisky (at 8AM, because Scotland).
+Bed down at a B&B in Glencoe village — 85 GBP for the night, breakfast included: porridge with cream and whisky, served at 8AM, because Scotland.

 Weather: Rain.
 Horizontal rain, specifically.